sstirlin/MSBX5420Spring2019/0602jsontutorial/README.md

 # Introduction to JSON

 We are going to download some data (from Call of Duty) locally to our VM.
-Your homework will be to unpack and upload it into HDFS.

 ## What is Call of Duty World League?